ahmedjubaer82/ahmedjubaer82/README.md

 # 🚀 About Me

-Hi there! 👋 I'm Ahmed Jubaer, a passionate web developer with expertise in React.js, Node js, mongodb, express, JavaScript, CSS (including Tailwind CSS), and Firebase.
+Hi there! 👋 I'm **Ahmed Jubaer**, a passionate web developer with expertise in React.js, Node js, mongodb, express, JavaScript, CSS (including Tailwind CSS), and Firebase.
 I enjoy creating dynamic, user-friendly web applications and exploring new technologies that enhance performance and user experience.
 I'm always looking to learn, grow, and collaborate with others on exciting projects. 🚀

 ## 👨‍💻 Skills & Experience